canmet-energy/btap_ml/_sources/usage/feature_selection.rst.txt

     Feature selection is performed using the X_train and the y_train set.

+To determine which features are useful for predicting the total energy and total costing we use:

+* MultiTaskLassoCV

-Feature selection can be perfomed using any of the following estimator types:
+Feature selection can be perfomed using any of the following estimator types when predicting the total energy or total costing:

 * Linear Regression
 * XGBRegressor